MrQR-me/docs/registers.md

 ### Viewing a Register
 {: .text-purple-000 }
-Once Created you can select `View` your Register and add Items or Edit the Register Name.
+Once created, you can select `View` to see your Register and add Items or edit the Register's name.
 ![Registers](/assets/images/MrQR_Register_Created.png "Created")

 [Back to Top](https://docs.mrqr.me/registers/)